 How Do You Treat Fungal Acne Naturally?

-And while you’re using one of these you’ll also want to be using the best skincare for fungal acne like;
+You’ll want to be using the best skincare for fungal acne like;

 - Using a fatty acid free facial oil – for IF your skin gets dry – like The Ordinary 100% Plant Derived Squalane (£5.50)

 And making the best lifestyle changes for fungal acne;

 - Like keeping your diet low GI – did you know high GI foods make skin more oily?
 Find a yummylicious low GI eating plan here.

 - Making YOU time – because you’re 2000% worth it